Hello and Welcome to Year 4!

 As science is a core subject, it is taught weekly where the objectives we cover are based on the National Curriculum.
 Topic is taught termly with one lesson per week.
 Where appropriate, it is linked to English or other taught subjects cross curricular.
 PE is taught twice a week and over a half term two areas of the National Curriculum are taught.
 We also cover ICT, Music, French and PHSE biweekly.
 For ICT we use a programme called Purple Mash which covers a wide range of topics.
 For Music we use a programme called Charanga which helps children understand and play simple tunes to music.
 For PHSE we cover subjects on the Jigsaw scheme which help children develop as people in the community.
 For French we follow the North Yorkshire County Council scheme which gives children a basic knowledge in French and sets them up for French at high school.

-Weekly homework consists of times table practice, consolidation maths or English (these rotate on a weekly basis), talk homework and weekly spellings.
+Weekly homework consists of times table practice, consolidation of maths or English (these rotate on a weekly basis), talk homework and weekly spellings.
 This should take about an hour to do.
-As well as this, children are encouraged as part of their homework to log on to their Reading Plus and Times Tables Rockstars.
+As well as this, children are encouraged as part of their homework to read every night and log onto Times Tables Rockstars.

 Robin Hood’s Bay

-In year 4 we will be running a trip to Robin Hood’s Bay.
+In year 4, we will be running a trip to Robin Hood’s Bay in May.
 Each class will stay one night at the Old School House in the village.
 Activities include exploring the coastline, the village itself and other surprises along the way.
-There will be a parent meeting nearer the time to discuss in further detail and if you have any questions.